 "I never had any doubts about who made me do it, for two reasons.
 First of all, I don't think that my role is more important than that of someone else: we are a team and everyone makes his own essential contribution.
 I've seen a team that has remained united in the face of difficulties and this has given me the motivation to believe and move forward.
 It's very difficult to open a cycle, but there's no doubt on our part that there is at least the will to try".

-According to Binotto, it is early to see the real values of the Ferrari team, which will emerge after five or six races:
+According to Binotto, it is early to assess the true performance of the Ferrari team, which he expects will become evident after five or six races:

 "I still think the real values will be seen after five or six races.
 To date we have only run three Grands Prix and to make a judgement would be hasty.
 I think we have to wait for Barcelona at least, because all of us, including the drivers, will have a better understanding of these cars and how to extract their potential.
 All of us will also bring some corrections and those who had problems at the beginning of the season will have time to correct them from here to Spain and only there I think we will have a more definitive judgment".

-Overall, what matters in these first races is to gain points, to be satisfied with the result, and to consolidate it:
+Overall, he states, what matters in these first races is scoring points, being satisfied with the result, and consolidating them:

 "I think it is always important to think about the points and the satisfaction of the result must be a consequence.
 I think that in races like these at the beginning of the season, when you have a car as good as ours, the priority is to finish the race, because if it doesn't work out, you end up fourth and those are always important points.
 Rather than taking risks to gain a position, it's better to consolidate.
 I think our drivers have embraced our team concept and they know how important it is for the team to maximize the points haul.
 Then I always repeat it with each of them: if making one of ours win means preventing Verstappen or one of the others from doing so, it's always a good thing.
 Our real rivals must remain the others and must not be internal to the team.
 I am convinced that an order would be shared.
 I think the one between Charles and Max is a beautiful rivalry.
 If not this season, where it already exists, it will be in the next and I think that this is the beauty of this Formula 1.
 There is a generational change going on, with young drivers with great talent who have always fought.
 As a Formula 1 fan, I think it's great to experience that".

-After yesterday’s qualifying, the drivers are ready for the sprint race that will finally decide the positions on the grades and will allow the first eight drivers in the sprint rank to gain more points for the race to the 2022 Championship.
-They have 21 laps to run 4.900 metres of the Enzo Dino Ferrari’s circuit.
-The drivers take the place of yesterday’s qualifying within the grid.
-All the drivers will use red tyres except the two Haas cars and Latifi, who both opt for the yellow medium tyre.
-It is time for the formation lap but something seems to go wrong for Alonso, who is not able to start.
-He has to cross the line before that all drivers cross it, otherwise he will have to start from the pit lane.
-However, he manages to make his car work and is able to take his position back.
+After yesterday’s qualifying, the drivers are ready for the Sprint Race, which will decide the positions on the grades and will allow the top eight drivers in the sprint classification to earn additional points for the race to the 2022 Championship.
+The race consists of 21 laps, covering 4,900 metres of the Enzo Dino Ferrari’s circuit.
+The grid positions reflect yesterday’s qualifying results.
+All drivers will start on red soft tyres, except the two Haas cars and Latifi, who opt for the yellow medium tyre.
+During the formation lap, Alonso encounters a problem and is initially unable to start.
+He must to cross the start line before all other drivers; otherwise, he would be required to start from the pit lane.
+Fortunately, he manages to get his car work and retakes his position back.
 Greenlight turns on.
-Leclerc and Norris attack Verstappen.
-He does not start in a good manner and it seems he slips a little bit:
+Leclerc and Norris immediately challenge Verstappen, whose start is not perfect, as he appears to slip slightly:

 "Lovely gear sync that".

-However, there is an ongoing investigation because it seems that Magnussen and Perez waved on the straight before turn 1, while Formula 1 Regulations allows just a single change in direction.
-Tsunoda and Ocon have gained three positions while Perez has two.
-After four laps with the safety car, the sprint race restarts at lap 5.
-The drivers go toward the first variant and Leclerc manages to resist Verstappen.
-Sainz starts to push on Alonso at Tosa turn but Alonso lengthens the pace.
-Meanwhile, the white and black flag targets Magnussen for weaving on the straight.
-If he violates the rules again during the sprint race, he will be eliminated.
-Max maintains a good pace but Leclerc manages to lengthen the gap.
-At Fifteen laps to the end, the race directors decide that drivers could use the DRS in turn 18 before the straight.
-Meanwhile, Sainz attacks from outside Alonso, the two drivers are wheel-to-wheel but Sainz succeeds to pass and takes P7.
-The Ferrari driver has gained three positions and now he will surely try to attack Ricciardo.
-Checo Perez tries to pass Magnussen, who is at 1.4 seconds from the Mexican.
-Checo passes his in turn 1 on the straight by using the DRS and takes P4.
-Now Perez tries to get close to his next target: Lando Norris.
-Bottas passes Vettel, takes the ninth position and tries to chase Alonso.
-Hamilton slips in P14 from P13.
+An investigation is opened because Magnussen and Pérez appeared to make waves on the straight before Turn 1, while Formula 1 Regulations allow only a single change of direction.
+Tsunoda and Ocon gain three positions, while Pérez gains two.
+After four laps behind the safety car, the sprint race restarts on lap 5.
+The drivers go toward the first variant and Leclerc manages to defends his position against Verstappen.
+Sainz pressures Alonso at Tosa Turn but Alonso lengthens the pace.
+Meanwhile, Magnussen receives a white-and-black flag for weaving on the straight.
+A further violation during the race could result in disqualification.
+Max maintains a strong pace, but Leclerc gradually extends his gap.
+With fifteen laps remaining, race directors allow DRS activation at Turn 18 before the straight.
+Sainz attacks from outside Alonso, the two drivers are wheel-to-wheel but Sainz succeeds to pass him to take P7.
+Checo Pérez overtakes Magnussen, who is at 1.4 seconds from the Mexican.
+Checo passes him in Turn 1 on the straight, using the DRS, takes P4, and sets his sights on Lando Norris.
+Bottas overtakes Vettel to take P9 and begins chasing Alonso.
+Hamilton drops from P13 to P14.
 Sainz could potentially use the DRS on Ricciardo and decides to exploit this opportunity, getting closer to the McLaren driver but not enough to pass him.
-Meanwhile, Magnussen is managing Ricciardo’s pressure.
+Magnussen defends against Ricciardo’s pressure.
 Verstappen is trying to get as close as possible to Leclerc but he is more than 1 second far from the Ferrari (1.257).
-Perez decides to attack Norris and the two drivers are wheel-to-wheel but he manages to win the duel against Norris.
+Checo engages Norris: the two drivers are wheel-to-wheel but he manages to win the duel against Norris.
 Now Leclerc has the two Red Bulls at his back.
 Ricciardo succeeds to pass Magnussen and takes P5, while Sainz passes the Haas driver too at lap 12.
-Alonso seems to be in crisis with his best.
 During lap 13, the gap between the first two drivers seems to increase.
 Ricciardo is almost one second faster than Norris is.

 "We did well as a team and it is of course a positive day for us.
 I didn’t have the best start so we need to investigate what happened there but after that we had good race pace.
 Initially for the first 10 laps or so it seemed like the gap to Charles wasn’t really growing but then I think at one point the tyre degradation started to kick in a bit more and I could close the gap and I got ahead.
 Tomorrow is a new day and there are no guarantees, I still expect it to be very close and I the battle tomorrow will be difficult.
 We are very focused on what is ahead and we hope to do a good job tomorrow".

-Sergio Perez is happy for his P3.
+Checo is pleased with his P3.
 The team managed to minimise the damage from qualifying and he was able to get a strong start and to progress through the field:

-Says Christian Horner, who sees both Red Bull cars at the front of the grid:
+Christian Horner is pleased with both Red Bull cars being at the front of the grid:

 "It was a great performance today by both drivers.
 All credit to Max, he kept his head, stayed patient and kept his position on the tail of Charles, we could see the Ferrari’s front tyre was starting to go, and when his opportunity to take back the lead came, he took it.
 Checo drove well today and made great progress up the grid to take some valuable points and put himself in a better starting place on the grid for tomorrow’s race.
 Max didn’t have the best start, but we’ve got the data from today, so we’ll need to make sure we don’t make the same mistakes tomorrow.
 But the good thing is we’ve now got two cars up at the front of the grid and we’ll hope to capitalise on that".

-Charles Leclerc explains the reason for tyres’ graining due to too much push at the beginning to increase the gap between Max and him:
+Charles Leclerc explains that the reason for tyres’ graining was due to excessive push at the start in an effort to widen his gap over Max:

 "The Sprint taught us some valuable lessons ahead of tomorrow’s race.
 My start was really strong, and then I got out of Max’s DRS zone by creating a gap and was confident until we started to have some graining in the closing laps.
 We may have paid the price for pushing too hard at the start, so that’s something we have to work on tonight.
 If we manage to cure that, it will be a good fight tomorrow".